phillipgreenii/jekyll-now/_posts/2016-07-30-signing-commits-on-github-with-keybaseio.md

 I start this post of with a confession.
 I have never used [GPG][gpg].
 I never discounted its usefulness, but never took the time start using it.
 I recently was sent my invite for [Keybase.io][keybase-io] and I want to start using it.
 In this post, I am describing what I had to do in order to start signing my git commits and have them show up correctly in [Github][github].

+## Pre-requisites

-To get started, you need some pre-requisents:
+To get started, you need some pre-requisites:

  * A [Github account][github-join]
  * A [Keybase.io Account][keybase-io]
    * At the time of this writing, there is a limited access, [message me on twitter][twitter-phillipgreenii] and I'll send you one of my invites.